Czaki/PartSeg_bioimageio/tutorials/train_model.md

 ### Data filtering

 Base on manual verification and results of measurements, part of data should be moved to verification set (different from train and test).
-The labeling of elements of this set should be verified manually.
+The labeling of elements from this set should be verified manually.

+### Model fit

+For train model we use a nice package [torch-em](https://github.com/constantinpape/torch-em) [1].

+First wee need to implement custom data reader to handle PartSeg projects [wkleić kod]

 Sample code available https://github.com/Czaki/entropy-calculation/

+## Citations

+1. Constantin Pape, Fynn Beuttenmüller, JonasHell, & Wei Ouyang.
+(2022). constantinpape/torch-em: Jupyter notebooks (0.4.0).
+Zenodo. https://doi.org/10.5281/zenodo.6415314